lambda-dom/trisagion/docs/readme.md

 ##### A. 3.
 4. 3.
 1. The `Monoid e` constraint.

 What does the constraint `Monoid e` mean in practice?
 Error types are usually plain data, mainly useful for developers, with no meaningful monoid operation.
-One of the most common things to do with an error is to just do away with it into a logger trash bin.
+One of the most common things to do with an error is to just throw it away to a logger trash bin.
 But this, I contend, is a wrong way to look at the constraint.
 What the constraint really is, is a strategy for _accumulating errors_, e. g. maybe you need to gather them all in a list or keep the first one only.
 We revisit the problem below.

 ##### A. 3.
 4. 3.
 2. The `either` parser and an alternative to `Alternative`.